| IntroductionOne of the common tasks often performed

 a similar methodology as the previous fixed size example

-imgPhoto = Crop(imgPhotoVert, 300, 300, AnchorPosition.Bottom);
+with a few exceptions. imgPhoto = Crop(imgPhotoVert, 300, 300, AnchorPosition.Bottom);

 imgPhoto.Save(WorkingDirectory +